This post may include affiliate links to find a product mentioned. See my full Disclosure Policy.

 NOTE: The navy/coral tassel shown was a blouse with a great pattern I was hanging onto.
 I also cut the trim from the edge of the blouse to use as an accent fabric for the bulk of the tassel.
 You want to use a fabric that will not fray too badly as well.

 Take the small earring hoop and pull the strips of fabric through the hoop.
-Fold the fabric in half and arrange so the face side of the fabric strips are showing.
+Fold the fabric in half and arrange so the face side of the fabric strips is showing.

 Tie the top of the fabric strips together tightly at the top of the loop with embroidery thread.
 Wrap excess thread around fabric and hot glue the ends.